VenkataSrimanNarayana/CN-assignment-2/README.md

 ![Alt text](images/q2_c_vegas.png)

+It can be observed that BBR congestion control gives less throughput, vegas appears to be fair for different hosts.
+BBR, and Reno congestion control show frequent changes.
+In case of BBR, it appears that all the hosts sharing the bandwidth respond similarly to the congestion control algorithm.
+Vegas appears to be the first to start fair sharing of bandwidth among the hosts, and it does not to show frequent changes in throughput if the network conditions are not changed.
+This may be because of the fact that Vegas uses RTT to throttle bandwith usage, and it does not use packet loss as a metric.
+Cubic and Reno use packet loss as a metric to throttle the andwidth usage, and hence they show frequent changes in throughput.

+From questions (b) and (c) it can be observed that both network conditions and congestion control algorithm affect the throughput.

 The following command was used to get the throughput plots for different congestion control algorithm for a given host.

 ```console